 All the primary classes of the mental phenomena are included under the one universal phenomenon of consciousness.
 Consciousness is therefore the faculty first to be considered.
-It cannot be de-fined, for it lies at the root of all our knowledge; still it may be philosophically analysed.
-It is the recognition of the mind, or ego, of its acts and affections.
-It is a knowledge actual, not potential; immediate, not mediate; it supposes a discrimination; it involves judgment; it is possible only through memory.

-After, at great length, and with the most ample citation of authorities, illustrative, corroborative and adverse (and these refuted), showing that consciousness is the only source from which all knowledge of the mental phenomena must be obtained, considering the character of its evidence, and the different degrees of its authority under different relations, and expounding the more general phenomena it reveals, Sir W. Hamilton goes on to the consideration of the special faculties of knowledge, or the particular modifications of which consciousness is susceptible.

-the fourth volume of Mr. Fox's correspondence to give, " in a connected narrative, the relation of Mr. Fox's political career, and an account of his times."
+It cannot be defined, for it lies at the root of all our knowledge; recognition of the mind, or ego, of its acts and affections.
+It is a knowledge actual, not poten-tial; immediate, not mediate; it supposes a diserimination; it involves judgment; it is possible only through memory.
+After, at great longth, and with the most ample eitation of authorities, illustrative, corroborative and adverse (and these refuted), showing that consciousness is the only source from which all knowledge of the mental phenomena must be obtained, considering the character of its evidence, and the different degrees of its authority under different relations, and expounding the more general phenomena it reveals, Sir W. Hamilton goes on to the consideration of the special faculties of knowledge, or the particular modifications of which consciousness is susceptible, the fourth volume of Mr. Fox's correspondence to give, "in a connected narrative, the relation of Mr. Fox's political career, and an account of his times.'
 The volume before us possesses the usual merits and defects of Lord John's compositions.
 There is an accumulation of materials without proper arrangement, and a deficiency of the requisite literary manipulation, from want of time.
-We must accept the work, so far as it has gone, as containing such as it would have been with the same materials if it had been carefully written by a professional The book, for what we know-paradoxauthor. ical as the assertion may appear-may be all the better for these supposed defects, that is, may show more of the man, if not, the writer-may exhibit not only the image of Mr. Fox, in undress, but that of Lord John himself, in his easy chair, seated in his study, arranging papers intended for publication, sufficient for information, though not to form an artistic unity.
-The papers are in themselves of value; and therefore we propose to bestow on them more than an ordinary share of consider ation.
+We must accept the work, so far as it has gone, as containing the collections of a politician on a particular subject -not, properly speaking, as the biography of Fox, such as it would have been with the same materials if it had been carefully written by a professional author.
+The book, for what we know-paradox-ical as the assertion may appear-may be all the better for these supposed defects, that is, may show more of the man, if not, the writer-may exhibit not only the image of Mr. Fox, in undress, but that of Lord John himself, in his easy chair, seated in his study, arranging papers intended for publication, sufficient for information, though not to form an artistic unity.
+The papers are in themselves of value; and therefore we propose to bestow on them more than an ordinary share of consideration.